swe574-Fall2024-Group1/huddleup/report/m1_group1.md

 Pre-release Version of Software: # Release version needs to be indicated

-Individual Contributions:
+### Individual Contributions:

 Member: Övünç Ertunç
 Responsibilities: Reviewing the contributions and project maintanence.
 Supporting devops practices and backend feature implementations.
 Main Contributions: Creating scenarios and mockups for badges.
 Adding new requirements about new functionalities (Recommendation, tags, badges, community statistics).
-Code-related Significant Issues: Not applicable Non-code-related Significant Issues: I created requirement elicitation questions and we asked them to the instructor and then finalized our thoughts.
+Code-related Significant Issues: -
+Non-code-related Significant Issues: I created requirement elicitation questions and we asked them to the instructor and then finalized our thoughts.
-Pull Requests: Not applicable
+Pull Requests: -
 Additional Information: I configured PR rules to prevent merging to main branch without any approval.

+--

 Member: Muharrem Ustaoğlu
 Responsibilities: Designing database entity relationship and backend feature implementations.